mehardiknaik/react-animate-number/README.md

-      style={{ background: "red" }} // specify the Style (Optional) decimal={2} // specify the Decimal Places default to 0 (Optional) comma //specify the if want comma seperated default to false (Optional) />
+      style={{ background: "red" }} // specify the Style (Optional) decimal={2} // specify the Decimal Places default to 0 (Optional) comma //specify the if want comma seperated default to false (Optional) reverse //specify the if want reverse default to false (Optional) />
   );
 };